github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 The Java analysis can be customized by adding library models (summaries, sinks and sources) in data extension files.
 A model is a definition of a behavior of a library element, such as a method, that is used to improve the data flow analysis precision by identifying more results.
-Most of the security related queries are *taint tracking* queries that tries to find paths from a *source* of untrusted input to a *sink* that represents a vulnerability.
+Most of the security related queries are *taint tracking* queries that try to find paths from a *source* of untrusted input to a *sink* that represents a vulnerability.
 Furthermore, the taint tracking queries also need to know how data can flow through elements that are not included in the source code - these are named *summaries*.

-That is
+That is:

 - **sources** are the starting points of a taint tracking data flow analysis.
 - **sinks** are the end points of a taint tracking data flow analysis.
-- **summaries** are models of elements that allows us to synthesize the elements flow behavior without having them in the source code.
+- **summaries** are models of elements that allow us to synthesize the elements flow behavior without having them in the source code.
 This is especially helpful when using a third party (or the standard) library.

 The models are defined using data extensions where each tuple constitutes a model.
 A data extension file for Java is a YAML file in the form: